-- 5) Tighten the bonnet with a torque wrench.
-See "Torque Specs" module. - 6) Place the new Teflon® washer and the control knob on the stem and rotate the stem counter-clockwise until the seat assembly tops out fully open.
+- 5) Tighten the bonnet with a torque wrench, see "Torque Specs" on page APNDX-19 for correct torque. - 6) Place the new Teflon® washer and the control knob on the stem and rotate the stem counter-clockwise until the seat assembly tops out fully open.
 Remember to install the washer before you replace the control knob.
 The control knob must turn smoothly without any binding.